-The headlight switch consists of 4 positions:
+The headlight switch consists of 4 positions: " " ", " " ", "OFF".

-When the switch is at this position, Hi beam, front position light, tail light, and license plate light are on.
+D: When the switch is at this position, Hi beam, tail light, instrument light and license plate light are on.

-When the switch is at this position, Lo beam, front position light, tail light, and license plate light are on.
+D: When the switch is at this position, Lo beam, tail light, instrument light and license plate light are on.

-OFF: When the switch is at this position, only daytime running light is on and all other lights are off .
+OFF: When the switch is at this position, all lights are off.

-When the switch is at this position,daytime running light, tail light, and front position light are on.
+When the switch is at this position, the tail light, position light, license plate light and instrument light are on.
+Headlights are off.